 Card Strategy #1 – Business and personal card

-- Southwest Rapid Rewards® Premier Business Credit Card for 60,000 points when you spend $3,000 in the first three months.
-Open this card in late October to early November.
+- Southwest Rapid Rewards® Premier Business Credit Card: Open this card in late October to early November.
 Begin working on the spending right away, but DO NOT meet the spending requirement until early January.

-- Southwest Rapid Rewards® Plus Credit Card for 85,000 points when you spend $3,000 in the first three months.
-Open this card in late November – at least 30 days after your previous card.
+- Southwest Rapid Rewards® Plus Credit Card: Open this card in late November – at least 30 days after your previous card.
 DO NOT meet the spending requirement until early January or later.

 - Continue working on the spending requirements for both cards and track your spending closely so you do not meet it too early!